Permissions Required for AWS Accounts

 While the core functionalities of ACE operate seamlessly with the required permissions above, certain advanced features and specialized functionalities necessitate additional optional permissions.
 These permissions are not essential for the fundamental operations of the platform but are required to leverage enhanced capabilities tailored to specific use cases or integrations.
 The table below outlines these optional permissions along with their justifications, detailing how they support specialized functionalities within ACE.

-For Changes to AWS Policies
+Permissions for Changes to AWS Policies

 (optional) You will need the following WRITE permissions, if you want to enable: